nju-websoft/OptimalDataSnippets/README.md

 The corresponding data and indexes will be generated in `./data/test_collection_data/{test_collection}/{filename}` and `./data/index/{test_collection}/label_index`, respectively.

-Use the following command to extract our snippets for each query-data pair in qrels:
+Use the following command to extract our snippets for each query-data pair: